Isaac Paredes Preview, Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the first-ranked team ERA across all MLB pitching staffs (3.74).
+- The Mariners have the top team ERA across all league pitching staffs (3.71).

-- Mariners pitchers combine to give up 154 home runs (1.1 per game), the seventh-fewest in the league.
+- Mariners pitchers combine to give up the sixth-fewest home runs in baseball (154 total, 1.1 per game).

-- In his most recent appearance on Saturday, the right-hander tossed five innings against the New York Mets, allowing five earned runs while surrendering eight hits.
+- The righty's last appearance came on Sunday against the New York Mets, when he went three innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.